milesdwilliams15/milesdwilliams15.github.io/_posts/2022-01-19-logit-and-heteroskedasticity.md

 (*σ*<sub>*i*</sub> = *σ* = 1 ∀ *i*).

 This assumption is only appropriate if *σ*<sub>*i*</sub> ≠ *σ*.
-When this isn’t the case, the MLE estimates of the *β*’s will be biased.\[^2\]
+When this isn’t the case, the MLE estimates of the *β*’s will be biased.[2]

-\[^2\] The standard errors will also be inefficient since the standard errors are calculated directly from the Jacobian of the likelihood function.

 ## The Common but Not-quite-right Solution